 How to Read a Mechanical Electric Meter

 To record your electricity usage you must have a starting point and an end point.
 If you want to know how much electricity you use over a month, take an initial reading on the first day of the month, then take a second reading at the end of the last day of the month.
-The difference in the two readings will tell you how many kilowatt-hours you used that month.
+The difference between the two readings will tell you how many kilowatt-hours you used that month.

 To take a reading, start with the number on the far left dial inside the meter and read towards the right.
 Write down each number in order from left to right.
 Let's say your initial reading (at the beginning of the month) shows 01050.
 The second reading (at the end of the month) shows 02050.
 Subtract the lower reading from the higher reading: 02050 - 01050 = 1000.
 This means you used 1,000 kilowatt-hours over the course of the month.